Chapter 8 : A Family Reunion

-“Actually they’re in the office, your Mum was showing me something.
+“Actually they’re in the office, they were showing me something.
 I just had to put something in my bag downstairs.”

 “Um…,” she started chuckling, this can’t be good, “baby pictures?”
 She bit her lip trying to stop laughing and stared at the floor.
 I spun on my heel and barreled into the office.

 “LILY!”
 She rolled around on the floor laughing.

 “Baby pictures!?!
 Are you trying to kill me?”
 Lily just grinned at me, about as wide a grin as one person could manage without hurting their face.
 “Baby pictures!
 To a girl!
 That’s embarrassing!”

 “She’s the only girl you’ve ever had over, and you were such a cute baby.
 If it makes you feel any better, I was only showing her the pictures of you two.”
 Lily finally stopped laughing and grinning long enough to tell me.
 We all knew where the photo albums were.
 The little sneak.
 Charlotte had been early and my little sister had taken her opportunity.